File prayers online at the Wailing Wall in Jerusalem

 Through the platform "Jerusalem is traveling 2 U”, Tourists can still fulfill their wish even during the restrictions imposed by Covid-19.
 This platform integrates a wide range of experiences, thus addressing the diverse needs of those interested in Jerusalem, a city that, although divided between three major religions, remains an oasis of harmony and an example of tolerance.

 Regardless of your preferences, age, religion or travel habits, the platform "Jerusalem is traveling 2 U"Has something to offer everyone.
 From virtual tours of the city to virtual tours of museums and other iconic attractions in the area, from online shopping opportunities to religious services and live prayer sessions, culture lessons, history, gastronomy, art or religion.

-Highly requested are the online services that involve submitting a message to the Complaint Wall (available here) and access to the Wall of the Complaint through rooms that transmit 24/7 directly from the Wall of the Complaint here).
+Highly requested are the online services that involve submitting a message to the Wailing Wall (available here) and access to the Wailing Wall through cameras that broadcast 24/7 directly from the Wailing Wall (available here).